 Going for growth – the customer imperative

-Naturally, a certain amount of gut feel is required in business decision-making, but it should be underpinned with comprehensive customer intelligence.
-This is especially the case in competitive sectors where margins can be very tight, and customers might be buying on price alone.
+Naturally, a certain amount of gut feeling is required in business decision-making, but it should be underpinned with comprehensive customer intelligence.
+This is especially true in competitive sectors where margins can be very tight, and customers might buy on price alone.

 The data premium

 The pandemic has seen more and more manufacturers and distributors get to grips with technology – not just to operate more efficiently and deliver better customer service, but also to identify clearer routes to market and essentially, sell better.
-All businesses hold swathes of historic customer data – particularly when selling wide ranges of product lines – yet all too often it remains locked away in impenetrable or hard to decipher spreadsheets, making it all but impossible to interpret and inform the sales strategy.
+All businesses hold swathes of historical customer data – mainly when selling wide ranges of product lines – yet all too often, it remains locked away in impenetrable or hard-to-decipher spreadsheets, making it all but impossible to interpret and inform the sales strategy.

-Sales enablement technology like sales-i is such a powerful solution in this scenario as it gives businesses a clear, concise, and real time view of the historic buying patterns of existing customers.
+Sales enablement technology like sales-i is such a powerful solution in this scenario as it gives businesses a clear, concise, and real-time view of the historical buying patterns of existing customers.
 This allows users to quickly and efficiently:

-Repeatedly, we have seen customers who are new to sales-i hugely surprised by what the hard data reveals about their sales endeavors and how they could improve them.
-The beauty of technology lies in the gains that are on offer from day one, whether sales teams simply need a stronger digital repository of basic customer information or are looking to undertake more complex tasks such as detailed report creation and gap analysis.
+Repeatedly, we have seen customers who are new to sales-i hugely surprised by what the complex data reveals about their sales endeavors and how they could improve them.
+The beauty of technology lies in the gains that are on offer from day one, whether sales teams simply need a more robust digital repository of basic customer information or are looking to undertake more complex tasks such as detailed report creation and gap analysis.

 Navigating the road ahead?

-With so much uncertainty in the wider economy and many essential business variables around supply, demand and cost out of normal kilter – and set to remain so in the short term at the very least, planning for the future can seem like an uphill battle.
+With so much uncertainty in the broader economy and many essential business variables around supply, demand, and cost out of normal kilter – and set to remain so in the short term at the very least, planning for the future can seem like an uphill battle.
 Ultimately, making the most of perceived growth opportunities is multi-faceted and typically requires as much planning and forethought as it does entrepreneurial gut feel.
-This is not the time for cutting corners as it could result in costly mistakes – those that under-use customer data right now, do so at their peril.
+This is not the time for cutting corners as it could result in costly mistakes – those that under-use customer data right now do so at their peril.